quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A014/2a014_part19_81-Regularized.md

 ---

 #### Nonnegative Matrix Factorization (NMF)
-Background context: Nonnegative matrix factorization decomposes the nonnegative user-item interaction matrix \( A \in \mathbb{R}^{m \times n}_{+} \) into two nonnegative matrices, representing latent factors for users (\( W \)) and items (\( H \)).
+Background context: Nonnegative matrix factorization decomposes the nonnegative user-item interaction matrix $A \in \mathbb{R}^{m \times n}_{+}$ into two nonnegative matrices, representing latent factors for users ($W $) and items ($ H$).
 The decomposition can be represented as:
-\[ A \approx W \times H \]

-:p What is the purpose of using NMF in recommendation systems?
+$$A \approx W \times H$$:p What is the purpose of using NMF in recommendation systems?
 ??x
-The purpose of using NMF in recommendation systems is to decompose the nonnegative user-item interaction matrix into two nonnegative matrices, \( W \) and \( H \).
+The purpose of using NMF in recommendation systems is to decompose the nonnegative user-item interaction matrix into two nonnegative matrices,$W $ and$H$.
 This ensures that the latent factors are interpretable and nonnegative, which can provide meaningful insights into user behavior and item characteristics.
 The decomposition helps reduce dimensionality while preserving the positive nature of the interactions.

 ```python
 import numpy as np